Neugierdsnase/neugierdsnase/src/routes/blog/comparing-tailwind-with-plain-css-is-wrong.md

 <div className="hover:bg-red-500">
 ```

 The "but tailwind is hard to read" argument backfires at this point.
 Tailwind offers the same principles with most of the other pseudo-selectors and media queries you would normally use: `focus`, `active`, `visited`, `first`, `last` and even `even`.
-If you are using animations or transitions, there is even a modifier to handle the `prefers-reduced-motion` media query with `motion-reduce:`.
+If you are using animations or transitions, there is even a modifier to handle the `prefers-reduced-motion` media query with `motion-reduce`.

 ## ... but it won't do that

 Inexplicably, Tailwind does not yet support the `pointer` media query, which I frequently used to enlargen clickable areas for buttons on touch displays.
-[There seems to be an plugin in development](https://github.com/ShiftLimits/tailwindcss-interaction-media), but its activity doesn't stoke confidence.
+[There seems to be a plugin in development](https://github.com/ShiftLimits/tailwindcss-interaction-media), but its activity doesn't stoke confidence.

 Aside from this minor nuisance, there are also natural limits to the atomic CSS approach.
 The one that had the most impact on me (while coding this very blog, actually) is the fact that there is no way to style an element while _another_ element is interacted with.
 Consider the following SCSS, in which an image gets shown when its sibling text is hovered over.